General enquiries: 0800 326 5559

 You should research and learn as much as you can about the withdrawal symptoms of what you’re specifically addicted to, to gain a fuller view of the recovery process.

-What Kind of Addictions do Rehabs Treat?
+What Kind of Addictions Does Drug & Alcohol Rehab Bradford Treat?

 Please call our 24-Hour Helpline: 0800 326 5559

-The early stages of getting help
+The early stages of getting help for addiction in Bradford

-Two people sitting discussing treatment at rehab
+Two people sitting discussing treatmentdetox at drug and alcohol rehab Bradford

 Now that we’ve gone over the variety of help and support available for drug or alcohol addiction, you may now be asking how to access that support in the first place.